luizkc/firebase-discord-oauth2-example/README.md

 #### Disclaimer

 This is my first Firebase project, pardon me if any conventions are improperly setup.
 If you see any issues that should be fixed please create an issue or open a pull request so I can fix them.
 Please send any suggestions to improve the security, flow or anything about this project.

+#### To-Do

+Integrate proper Firebase sign in and sign out using custom tokens and Firebase Admin.